 Layering represents an amazing tool for gigging drummers, particularly if you play cover songs.
-You will always be limited by what you can achieve with a 20 inch kick drum or a 14×6 inch aluminium snare, and you certainly won’t be able to recreate the drum sound of classic recordings crafted in multi-million pound studios.
-Layering means your trusty acoustic kit remains centre-stage, but you can change your kick, snare and toms from song to song.
+You will always be limited by what you can achieve with a 20-inch kick drum or a 14×6 inch aluminium snare, and you certainly won’t be able to recreate the drum sound of classic recordings crafted in multi-million-pound studios.
+Layering means your trusty acoustic kit remains center-stage, but you can change your kick, snare, and toms from song to song.

 The RT-MicS is the fastest way to enhance and reinforce the sound of your snare or tom.
 Incorporating both a microphone and trigger system with sample playback engine, the RT-MicS is the first Roland hybrid acoustic and electronic drum product that captures the natural sound of the snare or tom and layers it with an electronic sound of your choice.